Click here to go to our VSWR calculator

-Consider the stuff below obsolete.
-Visit our new page on visualizing VSWR for a better explanation!
+We consider the stuff below obsolete but left it here because "it's not hurting nothin".
+Visit our page on visualizing VSWR for a better explanation!

 In the next three plots, we illustrate how a standing wave arises at a change in transmission line impedance (a mismatch).
 In the first plot, pretend that there is a reflection coefficient of magnitude 0.3 at the X-value of 25.
 It this point, 70% of the wave continues on (blue trace) and 30% of the wave is reflected backwards (purple trace).
 The composite wave is the simple addition of the forward and backward waves at distance<25.
 The wave forms here are instantaneous, meaning that you are looking at a single moment frozen in time.
 In real life the waves are continuously moving.

 Now let's look at 20 snapshots in time, equally spaced in time.
 At this point we will ignore the forward wave after the interface, and just look at the composite wave at distance<25.
 What's this, a pattern is emerging?

 Now using the "MAX" function of Excel, we can trap the maximum of all of the composites (just like a microwave detector would), and draw the standing wave: